Professional AssociationsProfessional Associations: ACM | American Guild of Organists | British Computer Society | IEEE

 I joined the Computer Science research staff at IBM's Thomas J. Watson Research Center after receiving a Ph.D. in Cognitive Psychology.
-Since then I have performed research, advanced technology, and management roles, creating award-winning systems in support of interpersonal communications, ubiquitous computing, and web accessibility.
-I have long been interested in the development of new software engineering metrics and practices and have just completed a multi-year effort in the quantification of productivity in the development of peta-scale parallel/scientific applications.
-My current research is in the area of contextual computing with a focus on the usability of new programming models.
+Since then I have played research, advanced technology, and management roles, creating award-winning systems in support of interpersonal communications, ubiquitous computing, and web accessibility.
+Having recently led a research team investigating programmer productivity in peta-scale computing, I am now exploring techniques for rapidly training and managing intelligent conversational agents.

-I am currently based in New York but travel often on holiday to Scotland, where my wife, Vicki Hanson, is Professor and Chair of Inclusive Technologies at the University of Dundee and where I hold an appointment as an Honorary Professor in the School of Computing.
+I am based in New York but travel often on holiday to Scotland, where my wife, Vicki Hanson, is Professor and Chair of Inclusive Technologies at the University of Dundee and where I held an appointment as an Honorary Professor in the School of Computing.